Connect Configuration Manager to Azure Monitor

 After the collections are imported, you can see how many computers with collection memberships have been detected.
 You can also see the number of collections that have been imported.

-When you click either one, Search opens, displaying either all of the imported groups or all computers that belong to each group.
-Using Log Search, you can start in-depth analysis of Configuration Manager data.
+When you click either one, log query editor opens displaying either all of the imported groups or all computers that belong to each group.
+Using Log Search, you can perform further in-depth analysis the collection membership data.